slatedocs/slate/README.md

 1. Fork this repository on GitHub.
 2. Clone *your forked repository* (not our original one) to your hard drive with `git clone https://github.com/YOURUSERNAME/slate.git`
 3. `cd slate`
+4. (OSX Users) Slate uses nokogiri, which requires xcode during bundle install.
+See [installing_nokogiri] (https://github.com/sparklemotion/nokogiri.org-tutorials/blob/master/content/installing_nokogiri.md) prior to initializing Slate
-4. Initialize and start Slate.
+5. Initialize and start Slate.
 You can either do this locally, or with Vagrant:

 ```shell
 # either run this to run locally